Wandalen/wretry.action/Readme.md

       option1: value
       option2: value
 ```
-It is important to skip expression tokens `${{ }}` because Github workflow runner resolves expressions wrapped in the tokens to a specific value and replaces action input.
+**Attention**.
+The expression can be wrapped by expression tokens `${{ <expr> }}`.
+Github workflow runner resolves expressions wrapped in the tokens to a specific value and replaces action input.
+The expression without tokens will be resolved by the action for each retry.
+If you don't need recalculations put the expression in the expression tokens.

 ### `github_token`